Rapinoe-led US beats Argentina 6-0 to win SheBelieves Cup - WTMJ

 ORLANDO, Fla.
-(AP) — Megan Rapinoe scored twice and the United States won the SheBelieves Cup title with a 6-0 victory over Argentina on Wednesday night
+(AP) — Megan Rapinoe scored two first-half goals and the United States won the SheBelieves Cup title with a 6-0 victory over Argentina on Wednesday night

 The United States is undefeated in 37 games in a row overall and 53 on American soil.